 - A brief check interview musts take place before a visitor is allowed to enter.
 (You’ll be asked question such as, ‘Do you have a cold?’
 ‘Have you lost your sense of taste or smell?’
 And, ‘Is someone in your household ill?’)

-It will be clear that these institutions and venues will be able to welcome far fewer visitors than normally is the case.
-For instance, Amsterdam Royal Zoo ARTIS normally has some 10.000 visitors a day.
-Currently the park allows only 2.000 people a day to enter.
+It will be clear that these institutions and venues are able to welcome far fewer visitors than normally is the case.
+For instance, the Rijksmuseum normally has some 10.000 visitors a day.
+For the time being only 2.000 people a day can enter the museum.

 Horeca: Hotels, Restaurants, Cafés